csswizardry/csswizardry.github.com/_posts/2012-10-16-a-classless-class-on-using-more-classes-in-your-html.markdown

 And I replied with:

 > Imagine a teacher trying to control a class of kids who have no names.
-That’s how we used to write HTML >.<
+That’s how we used to write our HTML >.<

 When things aren’t explicitly named, and we try and rely on coincidental and circumstantial situations to try and refer to and target them, we find ourselves in a real mess where things quickly become invalid or break/fail.
 Things are hard to manipulate and work with.
 We have to try and remember the dependencies our references have on our structure.
 Things are basically unstable and chaotic.